ibm-cloud-docs/cloud-databases-gen2/cloud-databases-cli.md

 ```
 {: .pre}

-## Update Your Instance
+## Update your instance
+{: #ibmcloud-cdb-update-instance}

-To update your instance (this includes operations like scaling and modifying other parts of your service), use the following command:
+To update your instance (this includes operations, such as scaling and modifying other parts of your service), use the following command:

 ```sh
 ibmcloud resource service-instance-update <INSTANCE_NAME> -p '<{FIELDS_TO_UPDATE}>'
 ```
+{: .pre}

-Example of Full Updates for Postgresql
+Example of full updates for {{site.data.keyword.databases-for-postgresql}}:

 ```sh
 ibmcloud resource service-instance-update <INSTANCE_NAME> -p'{
    "dataservices":{